dema-trading-ai/docs/docs/getting_started/installation.md

 5. Install the TA-Lib dependencies ([follow the instructions given underneath the dependencies header](https://github.com/mrjbq7/ta-lib)).
 6. Have this repository cloned on your computer.

-### Using `make`

-As the docker commands listed above are not so developer friendly, we added a Makefile to help you save some tears.
-You'll need to have `make` installed on your system (check using `make --version`), which is on most computers by default.
-If you don't, run `brew install make` (homebrew needed), `sudo apt install make` or `choco install make` (chocolately needed) for MacOS, Linux or Windows, respectively.

-To build the image:

-`make build`

-To run the container:

-`make run`

-To run on volume:

-`make runv`

-To build and run:

-`make`

-***
 ## Running the Engine.

-### Running without Docker
+### Running with Docker

-First run:

-`pip install -r requirements.txt`

-After installing, you can run the backtesting module:

-`python3 main.py`
+!!! note

-### Running with Docker (Docker is a must if using an Apple system with the Apple Silicon M1 chip or else it does not work).
+    Docker is a must if using an Apple system with the Apple Silicon M1 chip or else it does not work!

 First run: